 Replacing filter driers and installing anti-acid filters in the refrigerant circuit is a common need during maintenance of RAC equipment.
 To install a filter in the system, it is necessary to depressurize the system (release or evacuate refrigerant), install filters, vacuum the system and refill it with refrigerant.
 This is especially true for the systems without refrigerant receiver, as well as when replacing the compressor.
 An effective way to avoid the release or evacuation of refrigerant is to install two ball valves with filling fittings in front and after the filter allowing to block refrigerant flow, replace the filter, locally vacuum and restart the system.
 This simple measure allows to significantly save maintenance time and prevent the release of refrigerant.

-Practical result: Technical maintenance of chillers installed in 36 sports clubs in Kiev and Kiev oblastregion require the replacement of filters that in the BAU scenario will include the evacuation of refrigerant, vacuuming and charging of the system totaling about 9,000.00 UAH.
+Practical result: Technical maintenance of chillers installed in 36 sports clubs in Kiev and Kiev oblast require the replacement of filters that in the BAU scenario will include the evacuation of refrigerant, vacuuming and charging of the system totaling about 9,000.00 UAH.
 In the alternative scenario these steps could be avoided by installing two ball valves (that will cost 1500.00 UAH * 2 + installation costs 1647.00 = 6294.00 UAH) during the scheduled maintenance (+9,000.00 UAH) to save time and money in the future.
 The project could cover the cost of the valves to demonstrate this simple and highly scalable solution applicable to office centers, hospitals, clinics, shopping centers etc. with dozens of chillers running on R-22, R-407 or R-410.
 Data (disaggregated by sex, age, and other social identifiers) on potential beneficiaries of such equipment will be collected and analysed.

 Outcome 2.4.
 Greening transport refrigeration